Arycee/Vison/privacy-policy.md

-# Vison Discord Bot - Privacy Policy
+# Vison Discord App - Privacy Policy

 This document details the privacy policy for the Discord bot "Vison" and its services provided by the developer.